Identification and Recovery of JPEG Files with Missing Fragments

 Second, what if an essential part of the JPEG is missing?
 Like, the header?
 Is it possible to recover any of the remaining image, or are we out of luck?
-Again, spoiler time: Yes (well, maybe).
+Again, spoiler time: Yes (well, sometimes).

 In order to really understand this paper, though, you need to understand the JPEG format as it commonly exists on disk.
 And unfortunately, the half-page text-only description in Section 3 is really only useful if you already know how JPEG works and you need a quick refresher.
 So we’re going to start today by diving into the JPEG format and getting fairly deep into the nitty-gritty of how it works.

 On to JPEG

 So, let’s talk a little about JPEG.
 In particular, let’s talk about the encoding of image data in JPEG (365 talks a bit about the headers and the EXIF tag, but now we’re concerned with the nitty-gritty of image data).
 Why?
 Because it’s a good exemplar of a complicated format that knowing some details about will help us with when attempt to recover files / data in that format.

 At a high level, how does JPEG encoding work?

 First, the data is transformed into the YCbCr color space from the more traditional RGB color space.
 Y = Brightness, Cb Cr are chrominance (split into blue and red).